oktadev/okta-blog/_source/_posts/2022-01-26-webassembly-on-kubernetes-with-rust.md

 wasm-to-oci push target/wasm32-wasi/release/rust-wasm.wasm ghcr.io/<your GitHub user>/rust-wasm:latest
 ```

 You should see a successful message.
-Now check your GitHub packages page on your profile, and you should see the artifact listed.
+Now check the GitHub Packages page on your profile, and you should see the artifact listed.

 {% img blog/webassembly-on-kubernetes-with-rust/gchr_repo.png alt:"GitHub Packages Registry" width:"800" %}{: .center-image }